hexaxsoftwares/houx.js/README.md

 ##### $$else-if

-Checks if the previous element/widget  has a `$$if`/`$$else-if` directive, if not found, will raise an `Pixel Error`.
+Checks if the previous element/widget  has a `$$if`/`$$else-if` directive, if not found, will raise an `Hexax Error`.

 The `$$else-if` directive ,if available on the next element or widget following a `$$if` or other `$$else-if` element/widget , will be processed if, the `$$if`,ir `$$else-if ` on the previous element/widget, evaluates to false
 Inoder to make it effective, should be passed to the next element or widget after the previous relative conditioned element/widget

-If unable  to find a relative conditional directive on the previous element/widget, will raise a pixel conditional Directive Error.
+If unable  to find a relative conditional directive on the previous element/widget, will raise a hexax conditional Directive Error.

 ##### $$else
 The `$$else` directive , displays its element if the previous `$$if` or `$$else-if` , if any, statements are falsy